parapluu/Concuerror/docs/contact.md

 layout: page
 permalink: /contact/index.html
 title: Contact
-description: "People that have contributed to Concuerror"
+description: "People that are currently involved with the development of Concuerror."
 ---

 # Contact address